LGS-Research-Group/cdef-cohort-generation/README.md

 # cdef-cohort-generation

-This Python project is designed to process and analyze data from Danish national registers for an observational study investigating the long-term impact of severe chronic diseases in children on parental income trajectories in Denmark.
+This Python project is part of a research study conducted by the [Center for Data og Effektforskning (CDEF)](https://www.rigshospitalet.dk/maryelizabethshospital/center-for-data-og-effektforskning/Sider/default.aspx) at Mary Elizabeths Hospital, Denmark.
+The project aims to generate cohorts for an observational study investigating the long-term impact of severe chronic diseases in children on parental income trajectories in Denmark.

+The package has been built in such a way that it can be easily extended to include additional registers and data sources.
+The project is designed to be modular and flexible, allowing for easy integration of new data sources and registers.
+And also to be easily adaptable to other research projects that require processing and analysis of Danish national registers.
+But this package focuses on creating the initial cohort/population for the study.

 ## Project Overview

+This project is designed to process and analyze data from Danish national registers for an observational study investigating the long-term impact of severe chronic diseases in children on parental income trajectories in Denmark.

 The primary objectives of this study are: